 - Oral JAK inhibitors such as Abrocitinib (Cibinqo), Upadacitinib (Rinvoq), and Baricitinib (Olumiant) are used for the treatment of atopic dermatitis.

 The clinical trial portfolio contains 153+ trials in various development phases.
-Most industry-sponsored drugs in active clinical development for AD are in the Phase II stage.
+Most industry-sponsored drugs in active clinical development for atopic dermatitis are in the Phase II stage.
 The distribution of clinical trials across Phase I-IV indicates that the vast majority of trials for atopic dermatitis have been in the mid-phase of development, with 47% of trials in Phase I/II & II and only 29% in Phase Phase II/III-III.

 MARKET DRIVERS & TRENDS